hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

-### 4.x.x <a id="object_post"></a>Update Object Meta Data
+### 4.x.x <a id="object_post"></a>Update Object Metadata
 ### POST /v1/{account}/{container}/{object}
 ---------------

 The POST operation is used in two modes:
-* Overwrites the meta data of an object.
+* Overwrites the metadata of an object.
 This is the operation documented here.
 * FormPOST.
-With specific query paramaters, the POST operaiton allows you to upload files directly into HP
+With specific query parameter, the POST operaiton allows you to upload files directly into HP
 Cloud Object Storage by using signature-based authentication.
 See [FormPOST](#formpost) for more information.

-You cannot use the POST operation to change any of the following meta data:
+You cannot use the POST operation to change any of the following metadata:

 * [Content-Length](#content_length_request)
 * [ETag](#etag_request)
 * [Last-Modified](#last_modified_response)

-The POST opertion is not used to upload content to an object -- use [Create/Update Object](#object_put) PUT operation instead.
+The POST operation is not used to upload content to an object -- use [Create/Update Object](#object_put) PUT operation instead.

-To set custom meta data on a object use a header name with a prefix of [X-Object-Meta-](#x_object_meta_request).
+To set custom metadata on an object use a header name with a prefix of [X-Object-Meta-](#x_object_meta_request).
 After this prefix, you can pick any name meaningful to you.
 For example, X-Object-Meta-Reviewed could be used indicate that the contents of an object had been reviewed.
 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

-All existing meta data, except is overriden by the POST operation.
+All existing metadata, except is overridden by the POST operation.
-This means you must specifiy _all_ of the meta data in the request.
+This means you must specify _all_ of the metadata in the request.
 For example, if an object already has a Content-Encoding of gzip and you plan to also set X-Object-Meta-One, both must be specified in a single request.
 If you only set X-Container-Meta-One, when you later do a HEAD operation, only X-Container-Meta-One would exist -- in effect Content-Encoding is lost.

-An easier way to change object meta data is to use the [Copy Object](#object_copy) operation since it only changes meta data that you update in the request.
+An easier way to change object metadata is to use the [Copy Object](#object_copy) operation since it only changes metadata that you update in the request.